rgeraldporter/audubon-cbc-cli/README.md

 # CLI Tools for Audubon CBC Data (audubon-cbc-cli)
-####v0.4.1
+#### v1.0.0

 A CLI tool for transforming [Audubon's Christmas Bird Count Data](http://netapp.audubon.org/CBCObservation/).

 ## Features

 Currently, the only feature is transformation of an Audubon CBC "Historical Results by Count" CSV file into a better formatted CSV.
-More features coming soon!

 ## Installation